Police offered to arrest Will Smith, Oscars producer says

 Representatives for Rock did not immediately respond to a request for comment.

 Rock's joke about Smith's wife, Jada Pinkett Smith, made a reference to the 1997 film "G.I.
-Jane" in which actress Demi Moore shaved her head.
-It was unclear whether Rock was aware that Jada Pinkett Smith has a condition that causes hair loss.
+Jane" for which actress Demi Moore shaved her head.
+It was unclear whether Rock was aware that Jada Pinkett Smith has a medical condition that causes hair loss.

-A police spokesman said Sunday night that the individual involved in the incident had declined to press charges, but did not provide details about the interactions at the awards show.
+A police spokesman on Sunday said that the individual involved in the incident had declined to press charges but did not provide details about the interactions at the awards show.

+Rock's decision to continue presenting an award after being hit saved the show, Packer said.

+"Because Chris handled the moment with such grace and aplomb, it allowed the show to continue," Packer said.
+"He certainly saved what was left of it at that point."

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.